-The U.S. Solidarity Economy Network defines a “solidarity economy” as an alternative framework for economic development grounded in practice of the following principles: solidarity and cooperation; multi-dimensional (or intersectional) equity; social and economic democracy; sustainability; pluralism; and people-planet first.
+The U.S. Solidarity Economy Network defines a “solidarity economy” as an alternative framework for economic development grounded in practice of principles such as: solidarity and cooperation; multi-dimensional (or intersectional) equity; social and economic democracy; sustainability; pluralism; and people-planet first.

-In 2013, an organizer from Shareable.Net and a local Chicago representative initiated one of their more complete Solidarity Economy mapping projects in conjunction with the Sharing Cities Initiative.
-While the Google Maps platform was chosen for this initial development, the map was later abandoned and grew outdated as organizations transitioned, merged, or changed their name.
+Representatives from Shareable and local Chicago organizers initiated one of the cities more complete Solidarity Economy mapping campaigns in conjunction with the Sharing Cities initiative in 2013.
+While Google Maps was selected for initial deployment, the map was later abandoned and grew outdated as organizations transitioned, merged, or changed names.

 Below you will find the embedded map with options to filter for specific organizational categories and locate short references to the work of these organizations.
 If you are interested in developing your own community asset maps or being included in the larger solidarity economy map, contact the Kola Nut Collaborative for further information.